sunnyStefi/01_guessing-game/README.md

-# Rust Book Summary
+# Rust Book Games

-In this program are implemented most of the features present in the Rust Book, personalised to teach my 4yo son how to interact with the Terminal, some reading and writing and a bunch of other skills.
+In this program are implemented some of the features present in the Rust Book, personalised to teach my 4yo son how to interact with the Terminal.

 Games:
 1. Guess the number
 2. Give me tons of Cars